ExalDraen/python-libsolace/README.md

 * appliance responses are difficult to validate since the "slave" appliance will almost always return errors when NOT "active", and already existing CI's will throw a error on create events and so forth.
 * since python dictionaries cannot contain `-` use `_`, the SolaceNode class will substitute a `-` as needed

-## install
+## Install

-you might need libyaml-devel or equivilant!
+You might need libyaml-devel or equivilant!

 ```
 python setup.py install
 ```

-## configuration
+## Configuration

-libsolace requires a `libsolace.yaml` file in order to know what environments exist and what appliances are part of those environments.
+libSolace requires a `libsolace.yaml` file in order to know what environments exist and what appliances are part of those environments.
 A single appliance can be part of multiple environments.

 the `libsolace.yaml` file is searched for in: